Causal Fairness Assessment of Treatment Allocation with Electronic Health Records: Introduction

 \section{Introduction}

-Assessing fairness in clinical decision-making is an important element of equitable health care.
+Assessing fairness of treatment allocation is an important element of equitable health care.
 Decisions are made by clinicians on a daily basis that directly impact patient care, but how these decisions are made is a complex process.
 While the medical ideal is to base decisions on a patient's health condition, this is not the reality.
-Gender, race, ethnicity, socioeconomic status, and other sensitive attributes can influence clinicians' decision-making process, raising important concerns about inequity in health and health care \citep{dehon2017, fitzgerald2017, aberegg2004, vanryn2000}.
+Gender, race, ethnicity, socioeconomic status, and other sensitive attributes can influence clinicians' decision-making process, raising important concerns about inequity in health and health care \citep{dehon2017systematic, fitzgerald2017implicit, aberegg2004medical, vanryn2000effect}.

+Assessing fairness using observational data requires defining fairness quantitatively.
 There are many perspectives on how to quantify fairness.
-A major distinction among the existing fairness criteria is the use of causal reasoning.
-Associational fairness notions, such as statistical parity \citep{dwork2012}, calibration \citep{chouldechova2017}, and accuracy, do not rely on causal reasoning and estimate fairness based on observed data alone.
+A major distinction among the existing fairness criteria is the use of causal inference.
+Associational fairness notions, such as statistical parity \citep{dwork2012fairness}, calibration \citep{chouldechova2017fair}, and accuracy, do not rely on causal reasoning and estimate fairness based on observed data alone.
 On the other hand, causal fairness notions, such as counterfactual fairness and path-specific causal fairness, rely on knowledge about the data generating process (e.g., a structural causal model) to assess fairness.
-Serious concerns have been raised about associational fairness because they ignore the confounding effect and as a result, multiple fairness notions can't be simultaneously satisfied on a given dataset \citep{rahmattalabi2022, Makhlouf2020, Loftus2018}.
+Serious concerns have been raised about associational fairness because they ignore the confounding effect and as a result, multiple fairness notions cannot be simultaneously satisfied on a given dataset \citep{rahmattalabi2022promises, makhlouf2022survey, loftus2018causal}.
 Given the large number of existing fairness notions, what fairness metrics are appropriate for clinical settings remains a question.